 My favourite placard from the edgy, energetic anti-war demonstration in Trafalgar Square last night: “I couldn’t think of a slogan”.

-I’ve just had a tip off that the Scotsman has covered Labour Meetup in a not altogether positive way (free registration required)… I’d probably better make it clear that the Labour Party had nothing to do with setting up Labour Meetup, in fact it will come as a shock to most people in Labour HQ that it even exists.
+I’d probably better make it clear that the Labour Party had nothing to do with setting up Labour Meetup, in fact it will come as a shock to most people in Labour HQ that it even exists.
 It was just something I set up one Sunday night because there wasn’t anything good on TV.

 Check out MySociety.org, it’s dead good — everything a few of us were trying to do with the Vitamin-e network in 2002 but in a much cleverer and more focused way.
 Good luck to them!

 I came to read Nonzero in a slightly embarrassing way.
 I was sitting at a dinner under the trees outside the student union at Stanford University.
 I was grumpy and jetlagged — that really awful jetlag the day after you arrive when your body is telling you to go to bed right NOW.
 Each table had been given a question to consider which I really can’t remember.
 This was supposed to be an emergent dinner or something, I forget.
 I was just about to leave.